JPelter/patel-janvi-pets/README.md

 # patel-janvi-pets
-A website to display pet care service options, prices, hours of availability, and an interface to book appointments.f
+A website to display pet care service options, prices, hours of availability, and an interface to book appointments.